-In addition to this, it’s worth bearing in mind that there are also other filings that need to be supplied to Companies House for every change made to the company ( for exemple shares, articles of associations, directors), but most can be done online.
+In addition to this, it’s worth bearing in mind that there are also other filings that need to be supplied to Companies House for every change made to the company ( for example shares, articles of associations, directors), but most can be done online.
 However, some forms still have to be submitted on paper and by post to Companies House.
 When in doubt, the Companies House helpdesk is usually very helpful.

-You need to register for taxes
+You need to register for taxes.

 You have to create an HMRC Gateway, which will enable you to add the taxes to view, as and when they are created.
 When it comes to taxes, you need to look at: